Abiru: Functions

-The Abiru functioned as advisors to the king in political matters, and may or may not have a political role assigned to them.
+The Abiru were a secret society that functioned as advisors to the king in political matters, and may or may not have had political roles assigned to them.
 Their primary function as a group was to determine the continuing suitability of the king in terms of ritual and political function.
 Historically, the Abiru deposed 'unworthy' kings and proclaimed successors based on an esoteric code of protocols, acting as a fons honorum for Rwanda.

-When considered as an ethnic group, the class of families that has provided members of the Royal Council of Abiru for centuries on a hereditary basis was also referred to as "Tsobe".
-Although sometimes thought of as being a distinct community, the Abiru were traditionally considered to be part of the wider Tutsi ethnicity.
-A Burundi near-analogue would be the Ganwa.
+When considered as an ethnic group, the class of families that has provided members of the Royal Council of Abiru for centuries on a hereditary basis was referred to as "Abatsobe".
+Although sometimes thought of as being a distinct community, they were traditionally considered to be part of the wider Tutsi ethnicity.
+A Burundi near-analogue in terms of status (if not function) vis-a-vis the Tutsis would be the Ganwa.